Keeping you safe is our top priority. What to expect when you visit LMH Health

 View All Services

 Search by Specialty

 Discover classes, events, tours, and groups that fit your interests.

-Home > Be Healthy > Health Library > Rebound Headache
+Home > Be Healthy > Health Library > Medicine-overuse headache

-Rebound headache is a type of chronic headache that can result from overuse of pain medicines.
-This is often a problem for people who have frequent, severe headaches.
+Medicine-overuse headache (sometimes called a rebound headache) is a type of chronic headache that can result from the overuse of medicines used to treat headache pain.
+This is often a problem for people who have a history of headaches like migraines.

-A rebound headache occurs once pain medicine has worn off, prompting a person to take another dose.
-This can lead to a cycle of more frequent headaches and taking higher doses of medicine more often until a person builds up a tolerance.
-Eventually a headache results whenever the medicine is stopped.
-At that point, the person can't stop taking the pain relievers without having a headache.
+This type of headache occurs once the medicine has worn off, prompting a person to take another dose.
+This can lead to a cycle of more frequent headaches and taking higher doses of medicine more often.
+They may occur every day.
+Both over-the-counter and prescription medicines for headaches may lead to this type of headache.

 To learn more about Healthwise, visit Healthwise.org.

 © 1995-2020 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.